craftr-build/craftr-build-4.x/docs/sources/package.md

 structure is usually used for larger projects that have a complex file tree to keep the root directory cleaner.

-Also, there can be a `.craftrconfig` depending on where the `manifest.json` is located which will be loaded before anything else.
+Also, there can be a `.craftrconfig` depending on where the `manifest.cson` is located which will be loaded before anything else.
 For more information on configuration, see the [Config documentation](config.md).